What is Epithelioid Sarcoma?

 Patients may have radiation treatment before surgery to make the tumor smaller.
 After surgery, additional radiation therapy can help kill any tumor cells left in the body.

-Two types of radiation are used, regular radiation or proton radiation.
-Proton radiation has less side effects because it kills the tumor but does not hurt organs and healthy tissue.
-Cincinnati Children’s is one of the few pediatric hospitals in the country that offers proton therapy.
+The doctor will make a plan for radiation based on the treatment goals and the location of the tumor.
+Two types of radiation are used: regular radiation or proton radiation.
+Proton radiation has fewer side effects because it kills the tumor but does not hurt organs and healthy tissue.
+Cincinnati Children’s is one of the few pediatric hospitals in the country that offer proton therapy.

 Chemotherapy